micz/ThunderAI-Sparks/README.md

 > To use it, you first need to install [ThunderAI](https://github.com/micz/ThunderAI).

 > [!NOTE]
-> If you need to open an issue, use the ThunderAI repository, with the "Sparks" label: https://github.com/micz/ThunderAI/labels/Sparks
+> If you need to open an issue, use the ThunderAI repository, using the "Sparks" label: https://github.com/micz/ThunderAI/labels/Sparks

 <br>